 Note: The RF Level history is red if the RF level is above the trigger level or if it is increasing above the trigger level.
 It is green if the RF level is below the trigger level or decreasing below the trigger level.
-So there will be portions of the RF level history that are red, but shown below the trigger level and portions that are green, but shown above the trigger level.
-Also, if the trigger level is changed, the portions of the RF Level History that were already displayed on the screen before the trigger adjustment will remain the same color, they will not change to reflect their new relationship to the trigger level.
+So there will be portions of

-Gain/Atten Change - If the attenuation or the gain changes (see page 37), an indication showing the new value will appear on the chart.
+Gain/Atten Change - If the attenuation or the gain changes (see page 32), an indication showing the new value will appear on the chart.